deepal/baapan/readme.md

 ### Baapan - the life saver

-Baapan intercepts `require()` calls and automatically install the module if the module is not locally available.
+Baapan intercepts `require()` calls and automatically installs the module if the module is not locally available.
 You can `require()` whatever you want, and Baapan will `require()` it for you?
 Don't you think it's cool??

 ![](https://github.com/dpjayasekara/baapan/raw/master/docs/baapan.gif)